driemworks/fangorn/README.md

 #### Description

 Intent-bound data is revolutionizes access control for web3.

+This is a tool for a post-platform economy for:
+- digital property rights: own what you buy instead of renting access.
+- creatory soverignty: truly control content distribution, not platforms
+- user privacy: no databases, no tracking, no data collection
+- permissionless & decentralized: can't be shut down, censored, or controlled
+- convivial tech: value flows to creators and consumers, not parasitic intermediaries
+- resilience: no 'company' that can mishandle the data, no platform to enshittify

 Today, web3 is capable of handling cryptographically provably ownership and identity, yet it lacks clear access control mechanisms.